dysfunkt/SC2002_Assignment_CAMs/README.md

 | Willy Tang Jing Lin  | WTANG015@e.ntu.edu.sg |

 ## Documentation
-The report can be found in `Deliverables\report`
+The report can be found in `Deliverables\report`.
-UML diagrams can be found in `Deliverables\UML`
+UML diagrams can be found in `Deliverables\UML`.
 The Javadoc can be found at `app\build\docs\javadoc\index.html`.
-The GAI declaration forms can be found in `Deliverables\GAIDeclaration`
+The GAI declaration forms can be found in `Deliverables\GAIDeclaration`.

 ## Features
 - [x] User